Call automation for data driven teams | FreJun

 As you know by now, the most important feature of cloud telephony is its ability to operate seamlessly without any initial hardware setup.
 This brings down the installation costs considerably.
 Similarly, there isn’t any maintenance cost or repair cost for cloud telephony systems.
 All these features make it a compelling choice for startups and SMEs in India who are operating on a shoestring budget.

-Even after the end of the pandemic, it’s no surprise that people prefer the hybrid work model over the full office model.
-This is understandable owing to the plethora of benefits the former offers over the latter, such as flexibility, cost savings, improved productivity, etc. Many companies are also supporting hybrid work culture to attract fresh talent and retain the existing ones.
-However, this posed a very important challenge.
-There were many communication issues cropping up between employees due to the absence of business phones at their homes.
-Cloud telephony, being device-agnostic, helped solve this issue.
+Even after the pandemic, people continue to prefer the hybrid work model over the full office model.
+This preference stems from the numerous benefits the hybrid model offers, such as flexibility, cost savings, and improved productivity.
+Many companies also support hybrid work cultures to attract new talent and retain existing employees.
+However, this shift created a significant challenge: communication issues arose between employees due to the lack of business phones at home.
+Cloud telephony, being device-agnostic, resolved this issue.

 Customers’ expectations are increasing rapidly as they are spoilt for choices.
 Even a single sour experience with your brand can push them to your competitors.
 Bouncing of calls, lack of personalization during interactions, and poor call quality are some of the common sources of customer dissatisfaction when it comes to communication.
 All these problems are countered by a cloud telephony system, thanks to its advanced features like call routing, call recording, reporting, etc.